 This Woodridge juice mecca is committed to using only organic produce, and while they’re obsessed with all the fruits and vegetables, they also incorporate a few specialty ingredients like spirulina, hemp seeds, and chia seeds into their creations.
 The line-up on the entirely plant-based menu is quite unique, and if you’re feeling adventurous, opt for the SourSop SeaMoss, with powerhouse add-ins like Indian Gooseberry, Ginko leaf, Sarsaparilla (if you have a hard time pronouncing it, that means it’s healthy, right?), and Asian Noni.

-A born-and-bred DC juice shop Turning Natural is on a mission to make healthy foods accessible, cool, fun, and everything your taste buds ever wanted.
-Owner Jerri Evans, takes pride in preparing her juices with love and precision and doesn't hide her sense of humor.
+A born-and-bred DC juice shop, Turning Natural, is on a mission to make healthy foods accessible, cool, fun, and everything your taste buds ever wanted.
+Owner Jerri Evans takes pride in preparing her juices with love and precision and doesn't hide her sense of humor.
 Case in point: the playful juice names like Green Latifah, Mikale Jackson, and Bromelionaire.
 If you’re looking for a lil’ something to go with your juice, hit up one of their spinach patties, the black bean burger, or the salad bar.
-This place already has four DC storefronts with an MGM location in the works.
+This place already has four DC storefronts with a Takoma location in the works.
 And with a menu like this, it's safe to say we're excited.